egemenmede/flutter_ui_templates/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

-## Bug or Requests

-If you encounter any problems feel free to open an [issue](https://github.com/egemenmede/flutter_ui_templates/issues/new?template=bug_report.md).
-If you feel the library is missing a feature, please raise a [ticket](https://github.com/egemenmede/flutter_ui_templates/issues/new?template=feature_request.md).
-Pull request are also welcome.